The Electric Cinema | Boutique London Cinemas

 The Electric Cinema Portobello

-Recently rebuilt after (irony alert!) a huge electrical fire, the original site in Notting Hill has an old fashioned ticket hall, the American-styled Electric Diner next door, and a roomy screening room with original period flourishes on the walls and ceiling.
-Unspeakably luxurious, it has a choice of king-sized sofas and even red velvet beds available to those booking early enough.
+Recently rebuilt after (irony alert!) a huge electrical fire, the original site in Notting Hill has an old fashioned ticket hall, a roomy screening room with original period flourishes on the walls and ceiling, and the American-styled Electric Diner next door (where you can head for a 50% off pre-cinema dinner on weekdays, 5-6pm, by flashing your tickets).
+Unspeakably luxurious, the Electric Portobello has a choice of king-sized sofas and even red velvet beds available to those booking early enough.
 The rest of you will have to put up with the perfectly placed footstools and cashmere blankets that accompany each wingback armchair (each of which also has its own table: no more competing for the cupholder).

 The house opens 10 minutes before each screening, giving you enough time to raid the pick’n’mix, settle in, and flag a waiter for your Old Fashioned…

 MONDAY 20th Long Shot 11am, 2pm; Avengers: Endgame 5pm; High Life 9pm